-Of all the platforms I use (i’m talkin’ to you pinterest and tumblr!), Instagram felt more like a pretentious, competitive app, and less of a place to be inspired.
+Of all the platforms I use (i’m talkin’ to you pinterest!), Instagram felt more like a pretentious, competitive app, and less of a place to be inspired.
 It seems most are willing to do just about anything these days (for the gram), and every day I’m followed just to be unfollowed by people trying to build their “social media empire”.
 Can we all agree that this trendy obsession with ingenuine popularity on Instagram is a bit daft?

 And, let’s be honest, Instagram’s algorithm stunt is a major turn off.
 Basically, you’ve no other choice than to flow with however they think they can best serve you (read: how they can make more $ from you).
 I can understand the technology of it within the search feature, but on my feed?
 No thank you.
 I prefer to see things as they are posted, in real time.
 Not what the technology thinks I want to see, 5 days later.